The Hottest 1980s Fads

 Jane Fonda’s workout videos became a fitness sensation in the 1980s.
 Her groundbreaking exercise routines combined strength training, aerobics, and stretching, providing a comprehensive and accessible way to get in shape.
 Fonda’s iconic leotards, leg warmers, and energetic coaching made her videos a hit among fitness enthusiasts of all ages.
 The Jane Fonda Workout not only helped people get fit but also empowered them to take control of their health and well-being.

-See also Popular Music Trends of the 2000s
+See also Trendy Menswear of the Early 2000s

 ThighMaster